xzhang1234/Design-Pattern/README.md

 - Implementation:
 -- Delegation
 -- To realize different strategies/behaviors of objects, the object can include an interface of the behavior, and choose different implementations of the interface to realize different the behaviors.
-2. Factory
+2. Factory Method
-Three factory related patterns are introduced by Head First, simple factory, factory method, abstract factory.
-Factory method just moves the creation process outside and wrap it to a class.
-Abstract factory is the result of a combination of factory pattern and strategy pattern.
+- Intent:
+-- Defer initialization to subclass
+- Implementation:
+-- Inheritance
+-- The class which needs "object" creates an abstract factory method, its subclasses override the abstract factory method to return concrete "object".

 https://stackoverflow.com/questions/616796/what-is-the-difference-between-factory-and-strategy-patterns
 https://stackoverflow.com/questions/1001767/what-is-the-basic-difference-between-the-factory-and-abstract-factory-patterns?rq=1